IWPC Home Page

 • What are the constraints in working with existing sites and towers?
 Can these existing sites/deployments be reused for OFDM systems?

-• What scenarios are best for beamforming systems to be used?
+• What scenarios are best for beam forming systems to be used?

 • How can adaptive antenna systems be used to optimize traffic?

-MIMO Considerations for Base Station Antennas Using Existing Antenna Types
+MIMO Considerations for Base Station Antennas

-CTO, Base Station Antennas
+CTO, Base Station Antenna Systems

 Andrew Corporation